xelaj/mtproto/README.md

 ### Docs are empty.
 Why?

 There is a pretty huge chunk of documentation.
-We are ready to describe every method and object, but its requires a lot of work.
+We are ready to describe every method and object, but it requires a lot of work.
 Although **all** methods are **already** described [here](https://core.telegram.org/methods).

 ### Does this project support Windows?